FrankF2025/Python_Chessboard/README.md

 ## Python_Chessboard

 # Project Overview:
-During a recent Data Science course at Noble Desktop, the instructor walked us through an interesting exercise of creating a chessboard starting with an 8 x 8 dataframne.
+During a recent Data Science course (January 2025) at Noble Desktop, the instructor walked us through an interesting exercise of creating a chessboard starting with an 8 x 8 dataframne.

 ---
 The exercise continues to showcase my expertise in using Python.